threesquared/docker-logstash-pfsense/README.md

 ## Installation

-You will first need to set up the various services to talk to each other:

 ### pfSense

 First you need to `Enable Remote Logging` in pfSense, this can be found in `Status/System Logs/Settings`.
-Then Be sure to put the address to reach the Logstash docker container in `Remote log servers` and check `Firewall Events`.
+Then be sure to put the address to reach the Logstash docker container in `Remote log servers` and check `Firewall Events`.

 ### InfluxDB